 The Sloan Digital Sky Survey is the largest ground-based survey providing a unique photometric and spectroscopic database of stars, galaxies and quasars.
-SDSS is a red magnitude limited r < 17.7 survey over 14555 $\deg^2$ of the sky.
-We have downloaded the SDSS DR 10 (Ahn et al., 2013) catalogs $photoObj^3$ and $specObj^3$ to extract both photometric and spectroscopic information.
+SDSS is a red magnitude limited r < 17.7 survey over 14555 deg of the sky.
+We have downloaded the SDSS DR 10 (Ahn et al., 2013) catalogs photoObj and specObj to extract both photometric and spectroscopic information.
 The photoObj catalog includes all photometric information from previous data releases and the specObj catalog includes new spectra from the Baryon Oscillation Spectroscopic Survey (BOSS).
 We combined the two catalogs by matching 'OBJID' in photoObj to 'BESTOBJID' in specObj and obtain a full SDSS catalog of 2,745,602 sources with spectroscopic and photometric information.

 AKARI/FIS/IRC catalog is cross-matched with the full SDSS catalog.
-The astrometric precision of SDSS ( $\sim 0.1\prime\prime$ at r=19 mag Pier et al., 2003) is much better than that of AKARI ( $\sim 4.8\prime\prime$ Yamamura et al., 2010)).
-We follow Goto et al. (2011a) and select matching radii as $20\prime\prime$ because this radius is large enough to contain different emission regions (e.g IR and optical) in a single galaxy; also it is small enough not to allow too many optical chance identifications that are not physically related to the IR source.
-Although we pick $20\prime\prime$ to be inclusive not to miss any real association, in order to eliminate any miss-association later, we check the positional overlap of the IR and the optical emission from each ULIRG candidate by eye.
+The astrometric precision of SDSS (~ 0.1" at r=19 mag Pier et al., 2003) is much better than that of AKARI (~4.8" Yamamura et al., 2010)).
+We follow Goto et al. (2011) and select matching radii as 20" that is at least four times larger than the astrometric accuracy of the AKARI/FIS catalog.
+This is an ideal radius because it is large enough to contain different emission regions (e.g IR and optical) in a single galaxy; also it is small enough not to allow too many optical chance identifications that are not physically related to the IR source.
 We avoid any duplicated matches, i.e each IR galaxy is allowed to match only with one SDSS counterpart.
 We obtain 6468 matches of AKARI-SDSS sources.
 Among those we removed the sources that were classified as star in the specObj catalog.
 This resulted into a AKARI-SDSS sample of 6373 galaxies.
 For the IR sources in this sample we adopt the SDSS spectroscopic redshifts.